Disease Guide ·Anal Gland Disease ·2026

 Anal Gland Coverage Basics

-Most pet insurance policies cover anal gland infections, abscesses, and sacculectomy surgery.
-Routine anal gland expression is usually classified as preventive care and only covered by wellness add-on plans.
-Standard 14-day illness waiting period applies for infection-related claims.
+Most policies cover infections, abscesses, and sacculectomy.
+Routine expression is preventive care - only covered by wellness add-ons.
+Standard 14-day waiting period applies for infection claims.

 Red flag · Pre-existing